 Although this dino is based on the movie Jurassic World, your kids need not have seen the film to appreciate this dude's awesomeness (and, truth be told, terrifyingness).

 He's recommended for kids ages 3 to 7 and meant to be an Indoraptor, which in the film is a new hybrid known for being small but dangerous.
 The toy has all kinds of impressive animal effects, including a chomping mouth, thrashing tail, and glowing, red eyes.
 Did we mention he also screeches?

-Let their imagination run wild with this play mat and nine figurines set.
-Children 3 years old and up can play around with their dinosaurs as they interactive scenes around this park.
+Let their imagination run wild with this play mat and nine dinosaur figurines set.
+Children 3 years old and up can create fun scenes with the dinos, as well as the five trees that are included.
 Best of all, when they are done the mat and figurines pack up into a handy carrying case making this a smart buy for those who travel or want to keep toys neatly contained.